CAHLR/pyBKT/README.md

 If you have Boost already installed, pip will install pyBKT with fast C++ inferencing.
 Boost is already installed on most recent Ubuntu distributions.
 If it is not installed on your machine, type `sudo apt install libboost-all-dev` if using Debian based distributions.
 Otherwise, whichever package manager is appropriately suited to your distribution (`dnf`, `pacman`, etc.).
 Without Boost, pip will install pyBKT without C++ speed optimizations.

-You can check if libboost has been installed properly with libboost with `ldconfig -p | grep libboost_python`, which should yield an output.
+You can check if libboost has been installed properly with `ldconfig -p | grep libboost_python`, which should yield an output on Linux machines.
+Note that the version on the dynamic library should match the Python installation version.

 ### Mac

 Python 3.8 is necessary for OS X. If homebrew is installed, run the following commands to download the necessary dependencies:
 ```
     brew install boost
     brew install boost-python3
     brew install libomp
 ```

 ## Installing pyBKT ##